Welcome to today's edition of the Rush 24-7 podcast.

 Show remorse.

-Say your admit your mistakes, whatever.
+Admit your mistakes, whatever.

-It was wrong to call them girlymen.
+It was wrong to call him girly men.

-Uh didn't it help get him elected?
+Didn't it help get him elected?

-Nobody votes in December, nobody's used.
+Nobody votes in December.

-There was nothing else on the ballot, and of course the president was out there campaigning, and Arnold got mad at the president for going out there competing for campaign dollars.
+And of course, the president was out there campaigning, and Arnold got mad at the president for going out there competing for campaign dollars at the same time Arnold was trying to get his ballot initiatives passed.

-I think there's a lot of payback actually going on here, uh, in addition to all that Arnold is saying.
+I think there's a lot of payback actually going on here, in addition to all that Arnold is saying.

-But here, my friends that P.S.
-They are KGO television San Francisco, ABC affiliate, a montage of anchor Carolyn Tyler's report.
+KGO Television San Francisco, ABC affiliate, a montage of anchor Carolyn Tyler's report.

 Two big personalities are butting heads over political policy.